Kenyaholland/WordScramble/README.md

 ### Disclaimer:
 This is a work in progress
-In do not own rights to this game.
+I do not own rights to this game.
 I made it for my own enjoyment, please do not distribute.